 7. Breweries, Wineries and Distilleries

 Does it come as a surprise that such a health-conscious town also has a bustling craft brewing, wine and distilling industry?
 Maybe, but it’s a paradox no one seems to mind.
-Boulder is home to Colorado’s first microbrewery, Boulder Beer Company, which has been joined in recent years by about 20 more breweries, both large and small.
-(Not to mention a handful of wineries, distilleries and even a meadery.)
+Boulder spurred Colorado’s craft-brewery movement and now has close to two dozen breweries (not to mention a handful of wineries, distilleries and even a meadery).
 Belly up to the bar, snag a spot on one of the many outdoor patios or take a tour to find out how hops and barley become your favorite brew.
 For more ideas, see the Boulder Beer Trail.

 8. Food and Brew Tours